Genre: Platformer Developer: Arc Development Publisher: US Gold Players: 1 Released: 1994

 The Hurricanes was a short-lived cartoon about a football team.
 From what I gather online a tame, indistinct one, whose characters of the “young adult” variety were too old for their cautious adventures and hence their audience.
 The show’s hyper-hygienic, personality-free drawing style smacks of recent Christian entertainment, by which I mean later than C.S.
 Lewis, regardless of whether there’s any connection between its style and purpose the style would be enough to put off quite a few “young adults”, a suitably vague and nonsensical term given the show’s unfocused appeal.
 It’s not surprising the cartoon was short lived, and mystifying perhaps that it received a video game translation, but in the long run origins are immaterial.

-Also released on the Game Gear and Super Nintendo it was created by Arc Development and published by US Gold, the same partnership that brought an unwilling gaming public Johnny Bazookatone.
+Also released on the Game Gear and Super Nintendo, it was created by Arc Development and published by US Gold, the same partnership that brought an unwilling gaming public Johnny Bazookatone.
 It’s also culpable for Bart vs. the Space Mutants on the Genesis.
 It was a division of Probe.
 The SNES version, released in Europe and the US, is simply credited to Probe; more in line with the above games’ quality, it’s a distant departure from the Mega Drive version.

 The plot is delivered by a newscaster in exhortative segments between the rather ill-defined sections of the game.
 These are no more than a series of updates about why you’re fighting through your present scenery.
 The essential premise is that the Gorgons, a rival team, are owned by some unscrupulous magnate or mafioso who’ll stop at nothing to stop our very own do-gooders.
 So the team’s first task is to board their airplane despite the goons running about doing sinister things with its fuel in an airport.
 Yes, there are some weird locales, and it’s hard to keep track of them all since news updates don’t come at regular intervals and there are often several athematic subsections to each stage.
 For instance, reaching that initial airport requires hoofing it through some jungle—the actual first stage is home to flying squirrels and armadillos.

 Our team is composed of three males (white, black, Chinese) and a tritely perky blonde.
 Your guess is as good as mine as to where the other seven mates are off to.
 Even on the title screen there are three other members who aren’t available for selection unless a very doubtful code exists.
-Unfortunately, all play identically, and is there no sort of background or alternative narrative for any of them.
+Unfortunately, all play identically, and there is no sort of background or alternative narrative for any of them.
 This is especially disappointing since players can be exchanged at set points—what in a game with more definite level and plot partitions could be called chapters.
 Enemies tend to be animals or people, neither of which would typically strike one as dangerous outside video game logic.
 Watch out!
 It’s a flying squirrel!
 Quick, get inside here comes a skateboarder! …Erm, sure.
 But, not to be outdone, you the player character are armed with a football.
 Black and white checkered death!

 It’s an endearing mechanic.
 Video game weapons are almost always fired from the hip and above, and then usually without any influence of trajectory.
-The ball can be kicked straight across the ground, chipped forward knee high, or punted upwards at about a 60 degree angle either soft or hard (hard’s sort of a double click); it can also be kicked whilst jumping with the same variety.
-It then bounces and rolls as one would expect and sits on screen till one engages it with one’s feet or one leaves the screen, which latter will cause it to be hurled back to the player character from the foreground, a nicely animated sequence.
+The ball can be kicked straight across the ground, chipped forward knee high, or punted upwards at about a 60-degree angle either soft or hard (hard is sort of a double click); it can also be kicked whilst jumping with the same variety.
+It then bounces and rolls as one would expect and sits on screen till one engages it with one’s feet or one leaves the screen, which later will cause it to be hurled back to the player character from the foreground, a nicely animated sequence.
 That animation also occurs after the ball rolls into a pit or is punctured by a surly porcupine.
 Ball separation is gently enforced, there are very few instances you’ll be more than a couple seconds without it.
 Kicking it short at a boss and consequently having to retrieve it from beside him is the biggest hazard one will

 face.
 The Hurricanes could have been a very intriguing game had one to recover one’s ball from wherever it rested but this would have made it quite challenging and probably too methodical.
 Here and there our footballers will encounter a coloured bin into which the ball can be kicked, resulting in a power-up whose effect frankly will be too brief to impact more than one or two dealings with enemies.